What is a provably fair game?

 - Provide a public whitepaper describing the algorithm employed.

-If a game can be verified to uphold the above conditions, it is most likely a provably fair game that is decentralized and which can be played by anyone and not depend on arbitrary processes.
+If a game can be verified to uphold the above conditions, it is likely a provably fair game that is decentralized and which can be played by anyone and not depend on arbitrary processes.